 Mr. Aldrich received his undergraduate degree from Boston College, and an M.B.A. from the Amos Tuck School at Dartmouth College.

-Jeffrey D. Capello is the Executive Vice President and Chief Financial Officer of Boston Scientific, a position he has held since March 2010.
-He is directly responsible for the worldwide management of Boston Scientific's Finance Information Systems, Business Development and Corporate Strategy functions.
-Mr. Capello joined Boston Scientific in June 2008 and served as Senior Vice President and Chief Accounting Officer until March 2010.
+Jeffrey D. Capello is the former Executive Vice President and Chief Financial Officer of Boston Scientific.
+There he was directly responsible for the worldwide management of Boston Scientific's Finance Information Systems, Business Development and Corporate Strategy functions.
 Prior to joining Boston Scientific, he was the Senior Vice President and Chief Financial Officer with responsibilities for Business Development at PerkinElmer, Inc. from 2006 to 2008.
 Prior to that, he served as PerkinElmer's Vice President of Finance, Corporate Controller and Treasurer from 2002 to 2006 and as Vice President, Finance, Corporate Controller, Chief Accounting Officer and Treasurer from 2001 to 2005.
 From 1991 to June 2001, he held various positions including that of partner from 1997 to 2001, at PricewaterhouseCoopers LLP, a public accounting firm, initially in the United States and later in the Netherlands.
 Mr. Capello was a member of the board of directors of Sirtris Pharmaceuticals, Inc. (acquired by GlaxoSmithKline) and served on its Audit Committee as both a member and its chair.

 Mr. Capello holds a B.S. degree in business administration from the University of Vermont and an M.B.A. degree from the Harvard Business School.
 Mr. Capello is also a certified public accountant.